ASU-ESIC-FAN-Lab/TNNLS_Dynamic_inference/README.md

-This is the source code for publication: Li Yang, Zhezhi He, Yu Cao, and Deliang Fan, “A Progressive Sub-network Searching Framework for Dynamic Inference,” IEEE Transactions on Neural Networks and Learning Systems (TNNLS) , 2022, DOI: 10.1109/TNNLS.2022.3199703
+This is the source code for publication: Li Yang, Zhezhi He, Yu Cao, and Deliang Fan, “A Progressive Sub-network Searching Framework for Dynamic Inference,” IEEE Transactions on Neural Networks and Learning Systems (TNNLS), DOI: 10.1109/TNNLS.2022.3199703

 If you find the code is useful, please cite our work